 the annual allocation that councils may use for administrative purposes.
 This could be put towards fundraising expenses such as postage, printing, phone bills, or

-Following the fundraiser, councils need to track the new funds in their account.
+Following any fundraiser, councils need to track the new funds in their account.
 Since LCCs are considered government agencies, all monies - including

 fundraised monies - must be deposited and maintained in the municipal account that is designated for the council.
 Donated and earned monies should be tracked by